ThomasBleijendaal/base-architecture/README.md

 # Base Architecture

-This repository is an attempt to experiment with several core concepts and make them work together and provide a solid architecture for building web apps easily.
+This repository is an attempt to experiment with several core concepts and make them work together and provide a solid architecture for building web apps.

 ## Core concepts

+### `Metadata<T>`

+---

+## Core concepts

 1. Modular
 2. Caching
-3. External secrets
-4. Observability
+3. Observability
-5. Exception free failures
+4. Exception free failures

 NOTE: WIP